marigold-ui/marigold/README.md

 - Test: `yarn test` (with optional `--watch`)
 - Type checking: `yarn typecheck`

-For a release on NPM use `yarn release` and check all the packages you want to publish.
+For a release on NPM, change the version numbers and use `yarn release` and check all the packages you want to publish.

 ## Contributors ✨